 The factors listed below will help you narrow down your options and find the best water softener rental company for your needs:

-Does your rental contract include routine maintenance and repairs?
+Does the rental contract include routine maintenance and repairs?

 When you rent an apartment, the maintenance and repairs of the unit and the building are the responsibility of the landlord.
 Your water softener rental company should provide the same benefit.